a0ngo/spark-raw-signing-lab/Basic.md

 This step is provided for completeness, this would usually be done by the counterparty in order to verify that the provided signature really came from the wallet \ address that you are claiming ownership over.<br>

     * Go to: https://toolkit.abdk.consulting/ethereum#recover-address
-    * Under Recover Address select Hash radio button.
+    * Under Recover Address select Hash radio button
     * From the output that you printed in the previous step, copy the value of the two following parameters:

         * `content`